quickapps/docs/en/developers/field-api.rst

 Field API
 #########

 The Fields API allows additional fields to be attached to Tables.
-Any Table (Nodes, Users, etc.) can use Field API to make itself ``field-able`` and thus allow fields to be attached to it.
+Any Table (Nodes, Users, etc.) can use Field API to make itself ``fieldable`` and thus allow fields to be attached to it.

 The Field API defines two primary data structures, ``FieldInstance`` and ``FieldValue``:

 -  FieldInstance: is a Field attached to a single Table.
 (Schema equivalent: column)
 -  FieldValue: is the stored data for a particular [FieldInstance, Entity] tuple of your Table.
 (Schema equivalent: cell value)